 Without vitamin K, the blood would lose its ability to clot properly, increasing the risk of excessive bleeding.

-Summary: Vitamin K is critical for blood clotting.
-Cabbage is an excellent source of vitamin K1, with 85% of the RDI in 1 cup (89 grams).
+Vitamin K is critical for blood clotting.
+Cabbage is an excellent source of vitamin K1, with 56% of the DV in each cup (89 g).

 In addition to being super healthy, cabbage is delicious.